lichen-community-systems/Flocking/docs/buffers/about-buffers.md

 Flocking also provides an optional pure JavaScript decoder library that supports WAVE and AIFF files, and is used in with its Node.js backend.
 This library is not included in the default Flocking concatenated builds, but can be included in your pages if support for AIFF files or unusual bit rates is required.
 To do so, simply import <code>flocking-audiofile-compatibility.js</code>.

-As of Flocking version 0.2.0, audio buffers can be exported as WAVE files.
-Flocking ships with a custom exporter that is capable of exporting a wide variety of sample formats and bit rates.
+Flocking audio buffers can be exported as WAVE files, and supports a wide variety of sample formats and bit rates.

 ## Buffer Definitions ##